fscordo5/autonomous_bot/README.md

-The codesin this repository were written to design a level 3 ADAS system for a scale vehicle.
+The codes in this repository were written to design a level 3 ADAS system for a scale vehicle.
 In particular, the vehicle is capable of carrying out three tasks: Path Planing, Obstacle Avoidance ( both static and dynamic) and Traffic Sign Recognition.
 This repository contains four main branches which serve to different roles:
 1) BRINGUP ---> launch: contains master.launch and master_sim.launch to call the ROS nodes that are responsible for the aforementioned tasks.
 The former is for the real vehicle whilw the latter is to test the behaviour of a digital twin of the vehicle in Webots.
         ---> controllers: contains the python module "OsoyooPi_controller.py" that controls the real vehicle, so the code in which are defined all the I/O connections, the velocities functions and the steering system functions to make the vehicle move.
 It also has "cmd_sub.py" which is thwe ROS subscriber to the "cmd_vel" ROS topic which contains both longitudinal and translational velocity odf the vehicle at each time instant.